JesuHrz/distribution-with-firebase-and-fastlane/README.md

 ## Follow the next step:

 ### - Add plugin
 Run and follow the steps in the terminal:
 ```
 fastlane add_plugin firebase_app_distribution
 ```

 #### - Add .env file
+Navigate to the fastlane folder of your project, create an .env file and copy the following:
 ```
 SCHEME_NAME="" // Scheme name of your IOS project
 BUNDLE_ID="" // Bundle ID of your IOS  project